0xIbrahim-t/delta-task_3/task-b/Reverse_Engineering/README.md

 #### The string_to_value.c file has the functions which takes a string line in command line arguments and convert it to a certain value

-#### the hardcoded value is 1640, found from disassembling the binary file using gdb
+#### the hardcoded value is 99903, found from dicompiling the binary file using ghidra, and the string i used here was CTF

 ### to set up the environment
 > pip install z3-solver